agrc/metadata-asset-tracking-tool/metadata/society/public_safety_answering_point_locations.md

 ## Brief Summary

-The primary facilities where emergency calls are taken for Next-Generation 911 systems.
+The primary facilities where emergency calls are taken for emergency 911 systems.

 ## Summary